bootdotdev/blog/content/webdev/put-that-framework-down.md

 > What [web framework](/backend/dont-start-with-frameworks/) should I use?

 It's not that I think frameworks are evil, scary, or even bad.
-I'm just bothered by the '*assumption* that to build an online thing, you *must* start with a framework.
+I'm just bothered by the *assumption* that to build an online thing, you *must* start with a framework.

 ## What do I mean by "framework"?